zerotsav/python-projects/README.md

-# python-sharpening-problems
+# python-projects
-# This repo is going to have all the problems that sharps your python skills.
+# This repo is going to have all the problems and projects that sharps your python skills.
 # I hope it'll be a great help!!!